berislavlopac/recipes/README.md

-# 👨‍🍳 Brightbeam Vision Chef
+# 👨‍🍳 BB Vision Chef

-These are the notes about the solution for the technical task for Brightbeam.
+These are the notes about the solution for the technical task.

 ## Implementation Choices